-Look for Kiosks at the Airport
+Look for Kiosks

 Walk up to an open kiosk.
 The kiosk will prompt you to identify yourself by inserting a credit card, typing in your flight confirmation code (locator number) or entering your frequent flyer number.
 Enter your identifying information using the touch screen.
 You will be able to touch a “clear” or “backspace” key if you make a mistake.